StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 from the original source of the data stream.

-For example, when a cable modem with a 35Mb/s output rate of receives an excessive flow of packets coming in on its Gb/s Ethernet interface, the cable modem cannot directly cause
+For example, when a cable modem with a 35Mb/s output rate receives an excessive flow of packets coming in on its Gb/s Ethernet interface, the cable modem cannot directly cause